 This is defined by the American Pharmacists Association as the:

-“Systematic process of collecting patient-specific information, assessing medication therapies to identify medication-related problems, developing a prioritized list of medication-related problems, and creating a plan to resolve them.”This review not only sets a solid foundation for future success with medication management, it also allows you to make appropriate medication decisions for patients and provides the most effective guidance.
+This review not only sets a solid foundation for future success with medication management but also allows you to make appropriate medication decisions for patients and provides the most effective guidance.

 To assemble a comprehensive understanding of a patient’s medications, there is a lot of information to digest, including the names of medications, what they do, when they are taken, and side effects.
 Beyond this, there may also be non-prescription medications, herbals, supplements, and vitamins to consider.